markd315/PokerRangeDefender/README.md

 # pokerTools
-This Java Poker Hand Range Analyzer was written as a means to learn Java.
-However, it is a fully functional application capable of high-speed comparison of Holdem poker ranges.
+Simulates pure-strategy triple-barrel ranges and MDF or equity-based calldown ranges for known NLHE boards+ranges+sizes

-Start at: equityCalc.java
+The part forked from existing code could was "capable of high-speed comparison of Holdem poker ranges."